Heredia (canton)

 Heredia is a canton in the Heredia province of Costa Rica.
 The head city is in Heredia district, and is also the provincial capital of Heredia Province.

 History

-Heredia was created on 7 December 1848 by decree 167.
+Heredia was created on 7 December, 1848 by decree 167.

 Geography

 Heredia has an area of 283.11 km2 and a mean elevation of 1242 m.

 The canton includes the areas south and west of the capital city of Heredia as far as the Virilla River and the National Route 1.

-The non-contiguous district of Varablanca, that includes a large portion of Braulio Carrillo National Park high in the Cordillera Central, is also administered as part of Heredia Canton.
+The non-contiguous district of Varablanca, which includes a large portion of Braulio Carrillo National Park high in the Cordillera Central, is also administered as part of Heredia Canton.

 Government

 Mayor

 According to Costa Rica's Municipal Code, mayors are elected every four years by the population of the canton.
 As of the latest municipal elections in 2024, the National Liberation Party candidate, Ángela Ileana Aguilar Vargas, was elected mayor of the canton with 31.58% of the votes, with Víctor Andrés Sánchez González and Kenneth Armando Arguedas Navarro as first and second vice mayors, respectively.